 Shockingly, BELIEVERS have also adopted these practices during Yom Kippur.
 They ask their friends to forgive them of any past hurts, they pray for the rebuilding of the Temple, and send well wishes to everyone with the phrase, “May your name be written in the Book of Life.”
 It stuns me that believers have taken on these mindsets, considering that the Bible clearly states that the inheritance of enteral life comes only through Yeshua and following the Lord’s commands (see: everything we’ve been discussing in the last four weeks)!

 If you were raised in a Christian home, like me, then you would know the saying, “Your body is the temple of the Holy Spirit.”
-(1 Corinthians 6:19) We were raised to ask Jesus into our hearts and to live pure lives; however, as we grew older, these teachings began to fade, and the desires of our hearts began to overpower the voice of our parent’s and God’s counsel.
-It’s when we come back to the Lord that we see the truth in what we were taught and have more wisdom about what the Bible says about looking after our bodies and keeping ourselves pure before the Father.
+(1 Corinthians 6:19) We were brought up to ask Jesus into our hearts and live pure lives; however, as we grew older, these teachings began to fade, and the desires of our hearts began to overpower the voice of our parents and God’s counsel.
+It’s only when we come back to the Lord that we see the truth in what we were taught and have more wisdom about what the Bible says about looking after our bodies and keeping ourselves pure before the Father.

 When Solomon built the First Temple, the Lord was given a new dwelling place amongst His people.
 After spending the Fall Feasts dedicating the Temple to the Lord, the Lord came to Solomon with words of warning: